Frequently Asked Questions

 Yes!
 Once you have worked for at least 9 months, you can apply for casual on-call status.
 Many of the people ACR supports have complex conditions and unique communication styles--it takes consistent work to pick up on the specific needs and routines of the people you are supporting.
 The residents look forward to working with familiar, experienced staff!

 ACR provides services 7 days per week, 24 hours per day.
 We ask that all direct care professional staff pitch in and take a fair share of weekend shifts.
+Some exceptions may be made for full-time employees at certain placements.

 Our staff facilitate resident outings including trips to events, errands, and medical appointments.
 While most homes have a vehicle available for transporting residents, we often have more than one resident who needs transportation at the same time.
 When that happens, staff use their personal vehicles are reimbursed for mileage.
 For U of M, North Central, and UWRF students, there may be options for using ACR’s Employee Transportation Program.